Five drama masks in a line, each showing a different emotion.

 Denial

-You may find yourself saying things such as: “That doesn’t sound, right?” or “There must be another explanation.”
+You may find yourself saying things such as “That doesn’t sound right” or “There must be another explanation.”

 Anger

-Maybe you skipped the denial part and instead first experienced anger.
-A diagnosis of a chronic condition may lead you to feel like you want to yell or scream or punch a pillow.
-You may feel resentment toward others who do not have your diagnosis and who may not understand what it is like to live a day in your shoes.
+A TED diagnosis may make you want to yell, scream, or punch a pillow.
+You may feel resentment toward others who do not have the condition and who do not understand what it is like to live a day in your shoes.
+You may feel annoyed or mad at your family members, your coworkers, or the stranger in front of you at the grocery store.1

 Bargaining